multiversx/mx-api-service/docs/swagger.md

 This API is organized around REST principles, so if you've interacted with RESTful APIs before, many of the concepts will look familiar.

 ## Request
-* Requests with a message body use JSON as well.
+* Requests with a message body use JSON.
 Successful requests will return a `2xx` HTTP status.

+## Response

+* JSON will be returned for all responses, including errors.

 ## Parameters